Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: RESULTS

 Although the existence of V\textsuperscript{3+} is confirmed from the core level UPS, it will be good to know if they can be due to intercalation.
 A depth-dependent study was performed by varying the emission angle as shown in the schematic of Figure 6(c).
 The variation in electron escape depth (\textit{d}) is a function of the angle of the analyzer ($\theta$) and follows the relation $d\approx \lambda_e \sin\theta$, where $\lambda_e$ is the inelastic mean free path of the electron ejected from the V 2p orbital for a given kinetic energy.
 Intensities of all of the spectra are normalized for accurate comparison.

 It can be seen in Figure 6(d) that increasing $\theta$ (and therefore \textit{d}) leads to enhanced contributions from V\textsuperscript{3+} (2p\textsubscript{3/2}).
 The areas of the curves for the peaks due to V\textsuperscript{4+} (2p\textsubscript{3/2}) remain almost constant.
-The probing depths \textit{d} were calculated to be 46.1, 56.5, and 63.1\textup{~\AA}, corresponding to the analyzer angles at 45, 60, and 75\textsuperscript{o}, respectively.
+The probing depths \textit{d} were calculated to be 46.1 (7 Layers), 56.5 (9 Layers), and 63.1 (10 Layers) \textup{~\AA}, corresponding to the analyzer angles at 45, 60, and 75\textsuperscript{o}, respectively.
 The calculated area ratio of V\textsuperscript{3+}(2p\textsubscript{3/2}) and V\textsuperscript{4+} (2p\textsubscript{3/2}) peaks increases significantly as a function of probe depth, as shown in Figure 6(e).
-There is a quantitative scaling of the area ratios with a change in \textit{d}.
-For a change in \textit{d} of $\approx37\%$ leads to a change of $\approx38\%$ in the area ratio.

-From the data presented above, it can be inferred that there is direct evidence of V\textsuperscript{3+} intercalation, which increases as we move from the surface to the bulk.
-It reveals a near-stoichiometric surface and the intercalation of vanadium atoms in the bulk (between the 2D layers), resulting in deviation from stoichiometry in 1T-VS\textsubscript{2}.
+From the data presented above and Figures S13 and S14 (Supporting Information), it can be inferred that there is direct evidence of V\textsuperscript{3+} intercalation, which increases as we move from the surface to the bulk.